ARTICLE I – NAME

-AAFSO shall publish a newsletter to be distributed to the membership.
-The publication of the newsletter shall be the responsibility of the Public Relations Committee.
+AAFSO shall publish a newsletter to be distributed to the membership monthly.
+The publication of the newsletter shall be the responsibility of the Public Relations & Communications Committee.
 Executive officers and committee chairpersons shall submit information on a regular basis to the newsletter editor for publication.
-However, all members are encouraged to submit information to the newsletter editor for publication as appropriate.
+However, all members are encouraged to submit information to the newsletter two weeks prior to the editor for publication as appropriate.

 The Bylaws shall be reviewed annually at the end of the second quarter by the Executive Committee.
 The Executive Committee shall make suggestions for changes in the Bylaws at any time deemed necessary.
 Any AAFSO member may suggest or submit changes or amendments to the Bylaws.